cjdd3b/smart-rotator-demo/README.md

 The code uses [non-negative matrix factorization](http://en.wikipedia.org/wiki/Non-negative_matrix_factorization) to find cohesive topics in a thread of comments left on the Times' [High Time](http://www.nytimes.com/interactive/2014/07/27/opinion/sunday/high-time-marijuana-legalization.html) opinion series, which advocates for the legalization of marijuana.

 Matrix factorization algorithms like NMF and [singular value deocomposition](http://en.wikipedia.org/wiki/Singular_value_decomposition) have proven to be relatively simple and intuitive methods for distilling large sets of documents into smaller sets of topics.
-The approach in this experiment distills about 8,000 comments into TF-IDF weighted vectors containing the top 10,000 1- 2- and 3-grams in the comment corpus.
-We then use NMF to factorize that 8,000 x 10,000 matrix into 5-dimensional term/document and document/term matrices, representing key topics.
+The approach in this experiment converts about 8,000 comments into TF-IDF weighted vectors containing the top 10,000 1- 2- and 3-grams in the comment corpus.
+We then use NMF to factorize that 8,000 x 10,000 matrix into smaller matrices representing five key topics.

-Those 5 topics are represented by collections of words, which look like this:
+Those topics are represented by collections of words, which look like this:

 <table>
 <thead>